mitchanderson202/E-Commerce/README.md

 ## Outline

 Create a React E-Commerce website that reads data from Firebase Firestore.
 Minimal design, can be fixed in future.
 There's a Carousel on the Home page that shows the Favourite Products, then an All Products page which shows all products.
-There's also a single product page with size changes and a cart.
+There's also a single product page to add product to cart.
+The cart will load up any shirt that has been "added to cart" but there's nothing on the cart page yet to clear, delete or checkout.
 This still needs a final touch up, but meets the requirements for now.
 The page is also fully responsive.

 ## Link